Skip to main navigationSkip to main content

 What does the study involve?

-Participants wishing to take part will be asked to sign a consent form allowing access to information about them and their cancer diagnosis.
-We will also need to access a sample of unused cancer tissue after all routine tests have been done and, in some cases, we will need to collect a blood sample.
-This will allow us to assess participants suitability for any research trials of cancer vaccines.
+Participants wishing to take part in the NHS Cancer Vaccine Launch Pad will be asked to sign a consent form allowing access to information about them and their cancer diagnosis.
+We will also need to access a sample of unused cancer tissue, that will already have been collected from you, after all routine tests have been done and, in some cases, we will need to collect a blood sample.
+This will allow us to assess if participants are suitable for the cancer vaccine research trials that the NHS Cancer Vaccine Launch Pad is working with.

 Suitable patients will then be referred to the nearest hospital that is running the research trials of a cancer vaccine.
-The research trials are likely to be at a different NHS hospital so participants will need to travel to these hospitals if they chose to take part.
+The research trials are likely to be at a different NHS hospital so participants will need to travel to these hospitals if they chose to take part and are eligible for the trial.

 What are the possible benefits and risks of participating?